 From my experience, to get the best results, it really depends on your process and the product you use.
 Using the best floor tile paint is very important.

 Will dirt show on my painted floor?

-Yes, solid color and covering up the grout can make dirt show more clearly on your painted floor.
+Yes, solid color and painting over the grout lines can make dirt show more clearly on your painted floor.

 Are painted floors a long-term solution?

 The short answer is no, it is not really a long-term solution.
-It can look amazing, but it is not very dependable to keep looking that way as time goes on.
+It can look amazing, but painting floor tiles wont last forever.

 How expensive is painting your tile floor?